 Since your website is built on a simple foundation, you can add or replace features with little to no issue.
 Going back to the house example, think of progressive enhancement as allowing you to repaint your walls now and then versus having to replace the beams supporting the walls themselves.
 The former is much more straightforward.

 Keep in mind that a website is never finished.
 You should always look to improve your user experience and page functionality.
+However, I've found that, with progressive enhancement, long-term maintenance becomes less burdensome than it would be otherwise.

-How to Implement Progressive Enhancement?
+How to Implement Progressive Enhancement

-After your foundation is set, you should design your website in a way that progresses user experience based on how modern their browsers are.
+After your foundation is set, you should design your website to improve user experience based on how modern their browsers are.
 In other words, if someone is using a modern website, they should be able to get the full experience of your website.
+For example, if someone is still using an old version of Internet Explorer, they will not have the same accessibility to HTML5 as someone using Google Chrome.

 Here is a direct comparison that shows what elements are supported on Chrome that are not on Internet Explorer.
 As a developer considering progressive enhancement, you would build for the older browser and update your HTML5 elements for browsers with more modern functionality.

-Here is an example of progressively enhanced code that starts with basic HTML and adds more aesthetic features using CSS and Javascript.
+Here's an example of progressively enhanced code that starts with basic HTML and adds more aesthetic features using CSS and Javascript.

 See the Pen Number Code Input by Dave Bitter (@davebitter) on CodePen.